SalomePlatform/documentation/dev/cmake/source/pkg.rst

 * This macro takes care (among other things) of setting the XYZ_FOUND variable (upper case), and of displaying a message if not in QUIET mode (TBC).
 * the macro should be saved in the same directory as above
-* respect the naming conventions for the variables you set (start with the package name, upper case)
+* respect the naming conventions for the variables you set (start with the package name, upper case - see :ref:`naming_conventions`)
+* do not do any ADD_DEFINITIONS() or INCLUDE_DIRECTORIES() in such a macro.
+This should be done by the caller or in a UseXYZ.cmake file.
+The purpose of a FindXXX.cmake macro is to detect, not to make usable.
+This rule does not apply to FindSalomeXXX.cmake macros where we know we are always in the SALOME context.
 * here is a simple example of the detection of Sphinx::

     # - Sphinx detection